yalavrinenko/lammps/doc/src/pair_wpmd_dft.rst

 Restrictions
 """"""""""""
-This pair is part of the AWPMD package.
+This pair is part of the WPMD-DFT package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.